System Design Space

 Interview articulation

-Frame saga answers via happy path, failure path, and recovery policy.
+Frame Saga answers through the main process path, failure paths, and recovery rules.

 Failure framing

-Set timeout/retry limits so workflows do not hang or duplicate side effects.
+Set timeout and retry limits so workflows do not hang or duplicate side effects.

 Primary source